jeffchi/secure-build-cli/SBS-VPC.md

   sample:
     image: docker.io/<namespace>/sbsfinal@sha256:72e9976c7693140bbea85.............
 ```
-2. Create a archive file for the above docker-compose file [ For more details : [Preparing docker-compose file](https://cloud.ibm.com/docs/vpc?topic=vpc-about-contract_se#step3) ] and generate both workload, env section of the contract and bring up the container on HPCR environment.

-3. For the images that are built by SBS are DCT signed to obtain the public key run the below command, for more details: [Image subsection](https://cloud.ibm.com/docs/vpc?topic=vpc-about-contract_se#hpcr_contract_images)
+2. For the images that are built by SBS and are DCT signed, run the following command to obtain the public key.
+For more information, see [Image subsection](https://cloud.ibm.com/docs/vpc?topic=vpc-about-contract_se#hpcr_contract_images).
 ```
 ./build.py get-signed-image-publickey --env <path>/sbs-config.json
 ```

+3. Create a archive file for the above docker-compose file.
+For more details, see [Preparing docker-compose file](https://cloud.ibm.com/docs/vpc?topic=vpc-about-contract_se#step3) and generate both the `workload`, and `env` sections of the contract and bring up the container on Hyper Protect Virtual Servers for VPC.
+For more information about the generating the contract, see [About the contract](https://cloud.ibm.com/docs/vpc?topic=vpc-about-contract_se).

 ## Manifest file